Chrysler expanded the Pacifica line-up with the addition of a plug-in hybrid model.

 Under the Hood

-The Pacifica is exclusively offered with a 3.6-liter Pentastar V6 engine that makes 287 horsepower at 6,400 rpm and 262 pound-feet of torque at 4000 rpm.
-The six-cylinder spins the front wheels via a nine-speed automatic transmission controlled by a rotary knob that's located on the center console.
+The base Pacifica comes with a 3.6-liter Pentastar V6 engine that makes 287 horsepower at 6,400 rpm and 262 pound-feet of torque at 4000 rpm.
+The six-cylinder spins the front wheels via a nine-speed automatic transmission controlled by a rotary knob located on the center console.

-Fuel economy checks in at 18 mpg in the city, 28 mpg on the highway, and 22 mpg in a combined cycle.
-A plug-in hybrid model will join the lineup a little later in the production run.
+According to the EPA, fuel economy checks in at 18 mpg in the city, 28 mpg on the highway, and 22 mpg in a combined cycle.

 Trim Level Breakdown

-The Pacifica lineup is broken down into five trim levels called LX, Touring, Touring-L, Touring-L Plus, and Limited, respectively.
+The Pacifica lineup is broken down into six trim levels called L, LX, Touring Plus, Touring L, Touring L Plus, and Limited, respectively.
+Note the Hybrid model only comes in Touring Plus, touring L, and Limited trims.

 Stepping up to the Touring model brings automatic headlights, power sliding doors, rear reading lights, and SiriusXM satellite radio.